 Imagine sitting at a kitchen table on a warm summer day, drinking tea, doing some writing.
 Rainclouds have covered the sun.
 Shadows seem a bit darker.
 The door is wide open to let the breeze in.
 You notice that a few raindrops are coming through the screen.
 The air is fresher already, your skin feels a bit tighter.
 Before you get up to close the screen, you look out at the landscape.
 The rain really starts coming down now.
 You notice what happened to the colors that were sunlit an hour ago.

-The colours are greyed, right?
-They are still cool, but there is an overlay of grey with a trace of brown, like fog, like watching colour through a raincloud.
-This Season is Summer’s version of colour in shade.
-The whole personal colour palette shares this very faint grey-brown common denominator.
+The colours ares soft and grayed.
+They are still cool, but there is an overlay of grey with a trace of brown, like fog.
+This Season is the Summer version of colour in shade.
+The personal colour palette shares this slightly smoky common denominator.
 Light Summer begins with the True Summer palette too, but the colours are seen in pale sunlight.

 Every Season has a True note, a higher note, and a lower note.
-Noise can’t exist without quiet, or light without shade.
-Soft Summer is Summer’s quieter, lower tempo.
-In 12 Season Color Analysis, this is the Neutral Season where Summer is beginning to integrate a breath of Autumn.
+Noise cannot exist without quiet, or light without shade.
+Soft Summer is Summer at a quieter, lower tempo.
+In 12 Season Colour Analysis, this is the Neutral Season where Summer is beginning to integrate a breath of Autumn.
 The layer of silver smoke comes from the small amount of gold added by Autumn.

 Seldom do I meet such a perfect example of a Season.
 The skin, the eye colours and patterns, and the hair and brow colour are very much in the middle of the curve for Soft Summer.
-What made this PCA fun was that Shannon understood the theory and could see the color effects instantly.
-She was able to do her own analysis, which I love because the doors open fast and easy and the resistance wall crumbles.
+What made this PCA fun was that Shannon understood the theory and could see the colour effects instantly.
+She was able to do her own analysis, which I love because the doors open easily and improved appearance choices are immediate.

-This is a Summer more than anything.
-The watery feeling of the colors still applies, as does the coolness and delicacy.
-Watermelon, clover, and many water colors.
-Water and hostas can get quite dark, but they’re never crayon.
+This is a Summer above all and the watery feeling of the colours still applies, as does the coolness and delicacy.
+Watermelon, clover, and many water colours are here and may be quite dark, but never crayon.